InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

        ```powershell
        wsl --set-version <Distro> 2
        ```
-       You most likely want to run the following command ss well to ensure wsl2 is default going forward
+       You most likely want to run the following command as well to ensure wsl2 is default going forward
        ```powershell
        wsl --set-default-version 2
        ```
    b.
 If you do not yet have a copy of linux installed through WSL, see https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-your-linux-distribution-of-choice

 ## Troubleshooting the Development Environment